RISE Advise

 Vani Patterson

 Ms. Patterson is the Administrative Director of the Michigan Center for Interprofessional Education.
-They specialize in change management and scaling innovations across U-M health sciences schools.
+She specializes in change management and scaling innovations across U-M health sciences schools.

 Allison Ruff

 Dr. Ruff is a Clinical Associate Professor in General Medicine and the Director of Health System Science at the University of Michigan Medical School.
-Their research focuses on engaging medical students in primary care, assessing health system science competencies, and improving student feedback processes.
+Her research focuses on engaging medical students in primary care, assessing health system science competencies, and improving student feedback processes.

 Xiaomei Song

 Dr. Song, Director of Student Assessment and Associate Professor at Case Western Reserve, School of Medicine, is an expert in assessment, learner outcomes, and institutional effectiveness.
-Their research bridges qualitative and quantitative methods to enhance academic and professional settings.
+Her research bridges qualitative and quantitative methods to enhance academic and professional settings.

 Caren Stalburg